dev3mike/ai-rewriter/README.md

 # AI Rewriter Chrome Extension

-A Chrome extension that uses AI to rewrite selected text using the OpenRouter API.
+A Chrome extension that uses AI to rewrite selected text using either OpenAI or OpenRouter API.

 ## Features

 - Right-click on selected text to rewrite it using AI
-- Customizable system prompt
+- Support for multiple AI providers (OpenAI and OpenRouter)
-- Modern and clean UI
+- Modern dark mode UI
 - Secure API key storage
 - Toast notifications for feedback